Board of Directors

 Marinak received an MBA from Harvard Business School and a B.S. in computer engineering from the University of Virginia.
 He was a letterman as a pitcher for the University of Virginia baseball team and was the team captain his senior year.

-After graduating from the University of Virginia, he coached baseball at Mills Godwin High School in Richmond, Virginia, and James Madison High School in Vienna, Virginia.
+After graduating from the University of Virginia, he coached baseball at Mills Godwin High School in Richmond, Virginia, and James Madison High School in Vienna, Va.
 During that time, he coached three nationally ranked teams and seven Major League Baseball Rule 4 Draft picks.

 Term expires 12/31/2028

-• Jacob May
+Jacob May

 10 Year+ Athlete/USOPC AAC Alternate Rep

 May made his USA Baseball debut in 2015 with the Professional National Team.
 He started all eight games for Team USA in the 2015 World Baseball Softball Confederation (WBSC) Premier12, helping the U.S. earn a silver medal with six hits and seven runs scored.
 He was also tied for second on the team in walks with five and hit one of Team USA’s three home runs in the tournament.
-After playing collegiately at Coastal Carolina University, May was selected in the third round of the 2013 MLB Draft by the Chicago White Sox and played in 550 minor league games throughout his professional career, collecting 557 hits and a .265 career batting average.
-He also recorded 290 runs, 102 doubles, 23 triples, 178 RBIs, and 164 stolen bases while playing in the White Sox system.
+After playing collegiately at Coastal Carolina University, May was selected in the third round of the 2013 MLB Draft by the Chicago White Sox and played in 550 Minor League games throughout his professional career, collecting 557 hits and a .265 career batting average.
+He also recorded 290 runs, 102 doubles, 23 triples, 178 RBIs and 164 stolen bases while playing in the White Sox system.
 The outfielder made his Major League debut on April 4, 2017, and appeared in 15 games for the White Sox that season.

 Following the final season of his professional baseball career in 2018, May began working at Live Oak Bank where he served as an Associate Relationship Manager and a Business Analyst before becoming a Wealth Management Administrator at Budros, Ruhlin & Roe, Inc. in December of 2019.
 He currently works as an AVP, Junior Special Assets for United Midwest Savings Bank after joining the company in February of 2021.